 …deodorize the mattress by sprinkling baking soda over the entire surface.
 Especially if this is your first cleaning, don’t be afraid to empty an entire 1-pound box onto the mattress.
 For best results, leave the baking soda there for 24 hours.
 That means you might need to plan the project around an overnight trip—or be willing to sleep elsewhere in your home.
 If you can place the mattress near a window, the sunlight will add its sanitizing power.

-If you need to move your mattress, the healthiest thing you can do for it – and yourself, subsequently – is to wrap it in plastic before moving.
-This will keep it from collecting, dust, dirt and other potential issues (like bed bugs) from finding a home in your mattress.
+If you need to move your mattress, the healthiest thing you can do for it – and themselves, subsequently – is to wrap it in plastic before moving.
+This will keep it from collecting, dust, dirt and other potential issues (like bed bugs) from finding a home in the mattress.

-It is also key if you’re transporting it in the back or a truck or the top of a car where it’s open to the elements, like an unexpected rain shower.
+It is also key if you are transporting it in the back or a truck or the top of a car where it’s open to the elements, like an unexpected rain shower.

 Featured image: VGstockstudio/Shutterstock